xakon/xakon.github.io/dev/tools/gpg.md

     $ gpg --armor --recipient 695195A5 --encrypt secret-message.txt

-We can add more recipients (using thir HEX keys) on previous command, so that more people can see the contents of the encrypted file.
+We can add more recipients (using their HEX keys) on previous command, so that more people can see the contents of the encrypted file.

 Just to be thorough, we can sign the message as well to prove it came from us: